IndianBoy42/fuzzy_slash.nvim/README.md

 - [ ] Quickfix/loclist integration
 - [ ] Bugginess in next/prev? (maybe customizable sorting)
 - [ ] Treesitter and LSP?
+  - [ ] Modularize the code for different target generators